henchiyb/youtube-sharing/README.md

     ```
   - SECRET_KE_BASE missing error: run `bin/rails credentials:edit` or `bin/rails credentials:edit --environment=production` for generate key base.
 Add the master.key file value as the RAILS_MASTER_KEY env

-  - If the notification not working
+  - If the notification is not working
     - Check your redis server and REDIS_URL setup in env file
     - Rerun the redis and rails docker

+  - If have problem with spec/system test
+    - CHeck your Selenium driver installation